magento/devdocs/guides/v2.0/javascript-dev-guide/javascript/js_init.md

 <h2 id="js_init_overview">Overview</h2>

-This topic talks about how to initialize a JavaScript component in the Magento 2 application.
+This topic talks about how to initialize a [JavaScript component]({{site.gdeurl}}javascript-dev-guide/bk-javascript-dev-guide.html#js_terms) in the Magento 2 application.
-It covers initializing JavaScript components in a `.phtml` template and jQuery widget initialization in a JS script.
+It covers initializing JavaScript components (including jQuery widgets) in `.phtml` templates and jQuery widgets initialization in JS script.
 We strongly recommend that you use the described approaches and do not add inline JavaScript.

 **Contents**